Exploring Languages

 Sometimes, using the technique called strictness analysis, the Haskell compiler can detect that an argument’s value will always be needed.
 The compiler can then safely force eager evaluation as an optimization without changing the meaning of the program.

-In particular, by selecting the -O
+In particular, by selecting the -O option to the

 Glasgow Haskell Compiler (GHC), we can enable GHC’s code optimization